WebAssembly/spec/spectec/test-prose/TEST.md

   a.
 Execute the instruction (BR l').

 Step_pure/frame
-1. Let f be the current frame.
+1. Let F be the current frame.
-2. Let n be the arity of f.
+2. Let n be the arity of F.
 3. Assert: Due to validation, there are at least n values on the top of the stack.
 4. Assert: Due to validation, there are at least n values on the top of the stack.
 5. Pop the values val^n from the stack.